melroy89/xfcevdi/README.md

 ### Docker compose

-You can also use a docker-compose file!
+You can also make use of [Docker compose](https://docs.docker.com/compose/)!
 See the [docker compose file](vdi-compose.yml) within this git repository.

 ### Environment variables